SK1dev/medical-record-nft/README.md

 * The patient can revoke permission for the medical professional at any time.
 The medical record would then no longer be visible to that medical professional/hospital.

- * An NFT can be created with the image/file being stored on the blockchain using IPFS.
+ * An NFT can be created with the image/file being stored on IPFS.
 This is useful for test result, scans, x-rays etc.

 ### Points to consider/Recommendations: